 - Pornography and sexualized media distort the way teens view themselves and others: many teenage girls attempt to alter their dress and physical appearance to correspond to the sexualized modles they see in the media

 - “Pornography and sexualized media, are teaching teens that sex without responsibility is not only acceptable but preferable and desirable.
 Teenagers are being bombarded with ‘adult’ sexual images and situations long before they have the emotional maturity, wisdom, and life experiences to make informed decisions and choices.”
 (Excerpted from The Drug of The New Millennium)

 - Children are notorious for imitating what they’ve seen, read or heard.
 Studies suggest that exposure to pornography can prompt kids to act out sexually against younger, smaller or more vulnerable children.

 - Experts in the field of childhood sexual abuse report that any premature sexual activity in children always points to two possible stimulants: experience or exposure.
 This means that the sexually deviant child may either have been molested or simply exposed to sexuality through pornography.

 - In a study of 600 American males and females of junior high school age and above, researcher Dr. Jennings Bryant found that:

 - 91% of the males and 82% of the females admitted to having been exposed to X-rated, hark-core pornography.

 - Over 66% of the males and 40% of the females reported wanting to “try out” some of the sexual behaviors they had witnesses.

-- Among high schoolers, 31% of males and 18% of females admitted to actually doing some of the prurient things they had seen in the pornography within a few days of exposure (Donna Rich Hughes, Kids Online: Protecting Your Children in Cyberspace, published by Fleming H. Revell, a Division of Baker Book House Company, Grand Rapids, MI, 1998, p.88)
+- Among high school students, 31% of males and 18% of females admitted to actually doing some of the prurient things they had seen in the pornography within a few days of exposure.
+(Donna Rich Hughes, Kids Online: Protecting Your Children in Cyberspace, published by Fleming H. Revell, a Division of Baker Book House Company, Grand Rapids, MI, 1998, p.88)